Table Of Contents

 What Is Fungal Acne?

 The first thing to know about fungal acne is that it’s not actually acne (acne vulgaris).
-It goes by the “fungal acne” name because the breakouts do resemble acne—and because of that resemblance, it’s often misdiagnosed, which leads to a lot of frustration.
+It is called “fungal acne” because the breakouts do resemble acne—and because of that resemblance, it’s often misdiagnosed, which leads to a lot of frustration.

-These breakouts typically consist of itchy, tiny lesions that look just like pimples and can occur anywhere that acne can occur, with the chest, upper back, and shoulders being the most common areas.
-Although not as common, the face and forehead are other areas where fungal overgrowth/yeast acne can occur.
+These fungal acne breakouts typically consist of itchy, tiny pimple-like bumps and can occur anywhere that acne can occur, with the upper chest, upper arms, upper back, and shoulders being the most common areas.
+Although not as common, the face and forehead are other areas where yeast overgrowth can occur.

-If you want to learn more about this condition, refer to our very in-depth guide on fungal acne.
+If you want to learn more about this fungal skin infection, refer to our very in-depth article on fungal acne.

 Why is My Acne Itchy?

-If your acne is itchy, this is a very good sign you need fungal acne treatment.
+If your acne is itchy, this is a very good sign you may be dealing with pityrosporum folliculitis.
 Acne vulgaris, or “common” acne, isn’t really itchy.
-Fungal acne, on the other hand, is frequently associated with extremely itchy skin in the affected areas.
+Fungal folliculitis, on the other hand, is frequently associated with extremely itchy skin in the affected areas.

 What Kills Malassezia Yeast?